menu

 Demographics

-The citizens of Glennie are slightly less educated than the national average of 21.84% for the average city or town: 14.38% of adults in Glennie have a bachelor's degree or advanced degree
+The percentage of adults in Glennie with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.38% of adults in Glennie have a bachelor's degree or advanced degree.

 The per capita income in Glennie in 2022 was $26,841, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $107,364 for a family of four.
 However, Glennie contains both very wealthy and poor people as well.